FREVA-CLINT/freva/docs/source/developers_guide.rst

-We have created a `template repository <https://gitlab.dkrz.de/freva/plugins4freva/plugintemplate/>`_ repository that helps you getting started with the freva plugin development.
+We have created a `template repository <https://gitlab.dkrz.de/freva/plugins4freva/plugintemplate/>`_ repository that helps you getting started with the Freva plugin development.
 Therefore we recommend you to use this repository.
-Use the following commands to turn this template repository into your new freva plugin repository:
+Use the following commands to turn this template repository into your new Freva plugin repository:

 .. code-block:: console